 | Customs & Excise | R0.01 | SARS import revenue |

-* Figures are approximate for 2025.
+* Figures are statutory Budget 2026 rates (permanent from 6 May 2026).
 The fuel price is regulated by the Department of Mineral Resources and Energy (DMRE) and changes monthly.
 Levies are fixed by Parliament and change annually.

 The General Fuel Levy: Government's Petrol Tax

-At R4.10/L, the General Fuel Levy is the largest levy component.
+At R4.10/L, the General Fuel Levy is the largest levy component (increased from R4.03 in Budget 2026).
 Unlike the RAF levy (which funds a specific scheme), the General Fuel Levy flows directly to National Treasury as general government revenue.
-It was last increased by 10 cents/litre in the 2024 Budget.

 South Africa's General Fuel Levy is one of the highest in sub-Saharan Africa.
 It applies equally to petrol and diesel (though diesel has a slightly lower rate: ~R3.93/L for the general levy component).